Luke-SNAW/Luke-SNAW/README.md

   - first devoting three hours to deep work on your most important project.
   - Next, complete three other urgent tasks that don’t require three hours of focus.
   - Finally, do three “maintenance” tasks, like cleaning, answering emails, or scheduling other work.

-## Week 34, 2025

-- [Left to Right Programming](https://graic.net/p/left-to-right-programming) - Programs Should Be Valid as They Are Typed

 ---